yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

     - _Agent-based application monitoring (ApplicationInsightsAgent)_

         This method is the easiest to enable, and no advanced configuration is required.
 It is often referred to as "runtime" monitoring.
-For Azure App Services we recommend at a minimum enabling this level of monitoring, and then based on your specific scenario you can evaluate whether more advanced monitoring through manual instrumentation is needed.
+For Azure App Services we recommend at a minimum enabling this level of monitoring and then based on your specific scenario you can evaluate whether more advanced monitoring through manual instrumentation is needed.

     - _Manually instrumenting the application through code by installing the Application Insights SDK_